DHawkesford/the-wall/README.md

 #### Sticky navbar:

-- The app is designed for users to scroll down the page to see more photos, so it made sense to include a sticky navbar for quick access
+- The app is designed for users to scroll down the page to see more photos, so it made sense to include a sticky navbar for quick access.
 - It turns out there are many ways to do this, but I think the simplest way (and sufficient in this case) was to style the `nav` and `main` tags as follows:

         nav {